State of the Dead and Associated Topics

 “But man dies, and wastes away: yea, man gives up the ghost, and where is he?”
 (Job 14:10).
 “Where is he?”
 What happens to man when he dies?

 In the beginning, Elohim told Adam and Eve, the “tree of knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” (Genesis 2:17, emphasis added).
-They could eat from every tree in the garden except this one tree for if they did eat of it, they would die.
+They could eat from every tree in the garden except this one tree for if they ate of it, they would die.
+Death was not a part of Elohim's original plan for humanity!

-The serpent (Satan) told the woman, “Yea, hath Elohim said; Ye shall not eat of every tree of the garden?
+The serpent (Satan) told the woman, “Yea, hath Elohim said; You shall not eat of every tree of the garden?
 And the woman said unto the serpent, We may eat of the fruit of the trees of the garden: but of the fruit of the tree which is in the midst of the garden, Elohim hath said, You shall not eat of it, neither shall you touch it, lest you die.
 And the serpent said unto the woman, You shall not surely die” (Genesis 3:1-4, emphasis added).

-In direct contradiction to what Elohim had said, the serpent (Satan speaking through the serpent [ventriloquism]) said: “Ye shall not die.”
+In direct contradiction to what Elohim had said, the serpent (Satan speaking through the serpent [ventriloquism]) said: “You shall not surely die.”
 The Devil has been questioning and contradicting Elohim for over six thousand years now, and his time is about to come to an end.

-But what about mankind; are we still questioning Elohim?
+But what about humanity; are we still questioning and contradicting what Elohim has said to us as found in His word?
 What happens to us when we die?
 Where do we go when we die?
-These are questions that can be honestly asked of Elohim, and from the Bible Elohim will give us the answers.
+These are questions that can be honestly asked of Elohim, and from the Bible, Elohim will give us the answers.

 According to Webster’s Dictionary, “death is the end of life.”
 Is that how most people look at death today?
 I do not think so.
 Most people believe that there is another state of being after the body dies; that the “soul” lives on.